Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Rotor-routing in Generalized Rotor Mechanisms multigraphs

 Consider the special case of $(r,\sigma)=(\rho,\sigma)$ where $\rho$ is a rotor configuration, viewed as a sum of arcs.
 In this case, for every non-sink vertex $v$, there is exactly one arc $a \in A^+(v)$ such that $\rho_a > 0$, namely $\rho(v)$.
-If $\sigma_v >0$ and we want to apply a GRM legal routing in order to move the particle on $v$, the process is similar to the routing in a standard rotor multigraph, with the the following differences: \begin{itemize} \item when we want to move the particle from $v$ along the arc $\rho(v) \in A^+(v)$, we can have more than one possible update on $\rho(v)$.
-Choosing a face $f \in F(v)$ with $\tail^A(f)=\rho(v)$ determines the evolution $+ \head(f) - \rho(v)$ that will happen on $\rho$, simultaneously with the movement of the particle; \item it can also happen that there is no face $f$ with $\tail^A(f)=\rho(v)$.
+If $\sigma_v >0$ and we want to apply a GRM legal routing in order to move the particle on $v$, the process is similar to the routing in a standard rotor multigraph, with the the following differences: \begin{itemize} \item when we want to move the particle from $v$ along the arc $\rho(v) \in A^+(v)$, we may sometimes choose the update on $\rho(v)$.
+Choosing a face $f \in F(v)$ with $\tail^A(f)=\rho(v)$ transforms $\rho$ into $\rho + \head^A(f) - \rho(v)$ , simultaneously with the movement of the particle; \item it can also happen that there is no face $f$ with $\tail^A(f)=\rho(v)$.
 In this case, no legal routing is available: the particle cannot legally move anymore, because $\rho(v)$ acts like a sink in the set of arcs. \end{itemize}

 Some basic generalized rotor mechanisms could be for instance, a rotor multigraph where every arc $a$ can be updated to the next arc $\theta(a)$, or to the previous arc $\theta^{-1}(a)$, for every routing along $a$, or a rotor multigraph with an arc-sink for every vertex, e.g. $G^A(v)$ is a directed path for every non sink vertex instead of a cycle.